lkk6057/498Lab/README.md

 Issues may also be useful to us as a way to track bugs and other issues that come up.
 This is something you should suggest to your clients, if they use GitHub.
 Internal you can use it for documenting suggestions, managing tasks, or just recording your progress.

-### 5. Submission
-Include a folder called "submissions" in your new repositories and add screenshots of Task 1 and Task 2.
-Task 3 I should be able to see in your repo's GitHub page.

-In Task 1, your screenshot should include the correct output of the program and the command line should show that you are in a git repository

-In Task 2, Show in your command line, the commit and push outputs after running the commands.

-For Task 3, your main branch should have no changes to the program and the new file you uploaded, while your branch will have the corrected program and everything else.

-Finally, **! and most importantly !**, make a Pull Request on this repository so I can find what you did.